Sir Melville Richmond Brown, 3rd Baronet: Early life

 Brown was born on 13 October 1866.
 He was the eldest son of Sir William Richmond Brown, 2nd Baronet and the former Emily Mountsteven.
 The family lived at Chesham Place in Belgravia, London, and Astrop Park.

 His paternal grandparents were Alexander Brown and Sarah Benedict (née Brown) Brown.
 Among his extended family were uncles James Clifton Brown, MP for Newbury, and Sir Alexander Brown, Bt, also an MP.
 His maternal grandparents were Gen. William Thomas Blewett Mountsteven and Emily (née Woodforde) Mountsteven.

 Career

 Upon the death of his father in 1906, he succeeded as the 3rd Baronet Brown, of Richmond Hill, Lancashire which had been created in 1863 for his great-grandfather William Brown, a prominent merchant and founder of the banking-house of Brown, Shipley & Co.

-Brown gained the rank of Captain in the 3rd Battalion, Devonshire Regiment and the rank of Honorary Major in the 3rd Battalion, Devonshire Regiment.
+Brown gained the rank of captain and honorary major in the 3rd (Militia) Battalion, Devonshire Regiment, from which he resigned in February 1903.